Don't talk to me or my son ever again: History

 The first use of the phrase "Don't talk to me or my son ever again" online was in a 2014 Tumblr post by user splendidland.
 The post showed red-colored text displaying the phrase over a screenshot of Spike Spiegel in the anime Cowboy Bebop next to a smaller-sized duplicate of the character.
 The "son" referred to the miniature of Spiegel.
-The post garnered approximately 6,300 notes as of March 2016.
+The post garnered approximately 6,300 notes by March 2016.
 The second Internet use of the meme was "don't you EVER talk to me or my son that way again", in an August 2015 Tumblr post by konkeydongcountry, which depicted a picture of two Yoshi dolls of different sizes and the phrase.
 In October 2015, a Twitter user under the name yoshibot used the phrase "don't you ever talk to me or my son again" in a picture he posted showing two Yoshi costumes, one much bigger than the other one.
 This time, the word "you" was added and the word "ever" was moved.

 Vocativ suggested a Twitter post by ghostmajesty on November 30, 2015 using the phrase is what began the launch of the meme's publicity.
 The Daily Dot wrote that the meme "exploded in popularity" around February to March 2016 on services like Tumblr, Twitter and Facebook, and publications like Paper also covered the meme around this time.
 As of March 2016, the phrase has been used in 47,727 Twitter posts, according to Vocativ.
 PopSugar wrote that "A mixture of bad photoshopping and then actual photos have made this meme one that you can look at over and over again."
 Websites such as Smosh and Gurl.com did compilations of their favorite posts of the meme.
 In August 2016, The Verge's Kaitlyn Tiffany identified "Don't talk to me or my son ever again" to be the "meme of the summer."
 In a year-end list, Slate magazine labeled the meme "a stand-in for everything wrong with 2016 in the first half of this year."